BarRaiders/barraiders.github.io/docs/faqs/battery/icue.md

     <li>Select Enable Battery Guage in Notification Area
     <img src="../img/icue3-s3.png" alt="Step 3"></li>
     <li>Open iCue and Select Settings from the top menu bar</li>
-    <li>Choose the device you want to see battery stats for (and verify it shows the battery status right under the device’s image)</li>
+    <li>Choose the device you want to see the battery stats for (and verify it shows the battery status right under the device’s image)</li>
-    <li>Select Enable Battery Gauge in System Taskbar
+    <li>Select Enable Battery Gauge in the System Taskbar
     <img src="../img/icue3-s6.png" alt="Step 6"></li>
     <li>Right-Click the Windows taskbar and choose Taskbar Settings
     <img src="../img/icue3-s7.png" alt="Step 7"></li>